Grøva family: History

 Both by birth and marriage, the Grøva family belonged to the small and influential class of landowners in Helgeland.
 According to Asgaut Steinnes, the family possessed a local estate, the extent of which nonetheless remains unknown.

-The estate probably originated in one of the earlier, larger estate complexes in Vefsn.
+The estate probably originated in one of the earlier, larger estate complexes in Helgeland, ultimately derived from the Viking Age sovereign chieftain dynasties of Hålogaland (cf. petty kingdoms of Norway).
 In addition, acquired by marriage in the 16th century, the family owned land in the Sparbu district of the Trondheim Fjord region in Trøndelag.

-The family's in-laws were the Kusse family of Sandnes.
+Among several noble houses, the family's in-laws were the Kusse family of Sandnes.
 Mentioned in Egil's Saga, this former chieftain seat had been owned by the Kusse family for centuries.
-The name literally meaning 'the calves', the Kusse family were descendants of Kalv Arneson (c.
-990-1051) of the Viking Age Arnmødling chieftain dynasty, whose members included Ingibiorg Finnsdottir, Queen consort of Scotland, and Tora Torbergsdottir, Queen consort of Norway.
+The Kusse family, a name literally meaning 'the calves', were descendants of Kalv Arneson (c.
+990-1051) of the Viking Age Arnmødling chieftain dynasty, whose members included Ingibjǫrg Finnsdóttir, Queen consort of Scotland and Þóra Þorbergsdóttir, Queen consort of Norway.

-In the 1530s, during the Count's Feud, Nils Pederson served Archbishop Olav Engelbrektson, Regent of Norway, who from Steinvikholm Castle headed the national and Roman Catholic resistance against King Christian III of Denmark.
+In the 1530s, during the Count's Feud, Nils Pederson of Grøva served Archbishop Olav Engelbrektson, Regent of Norway, who from Steinvikholm Castle headed the national and Roman Catholic resistance against King Christian III of Denmark.
 Defeated in 1537, Archbishop Olav went into exile, and the Reformation was introduced in Norway.
 Nils Pederson should not be confused with the contemporary squire Nils Pederson of the Andenes family in Vesterålen.

 The sword of Grøva is among few surviving swords of the landsknecht type in Norway.
 The blade is 98 centimetres long.
 Today, the sword belongs to Helgeland Museum.
 The Grøva family is mentioned in Diplomatarium Norvegicum, volume XIII, number 676 and 677.
-Issued in 1544, the two documents have identical contents but allegedly two different authors, with the first letter being written in Middle Norwegian language and the second being closer to Danish.
+Issued in 1544, the two documents have near-identical contents but allegedly two different authors, with the first letter being written in Middle Norwegian language and the second being closer to Danish.